OpenData4Sciece/MCP-Server-API/README.md

+Here’s your updated section with clarified wording for `.well-known/v1.json`, improved structure, and expanded explanation, while preserving your style and British English:

+---

 # My Personal Machine-Consumable Protocol (MCP) Compliant API for ML Services

 MCP Server is a structured, standards-compliant API for serving metadata, service discovery endpoints, and machine learning content.
 It's designed to help AI and data science applications discover model context, training artefacts, research notebooks, and statistical methods efficiently.

-This server is based on the [MCP specification](https://www.modelcontext.org/spec) and is production-ready with clean TypeScript code and modular design.
+This server follows the [MCP specification](https://www.modelcontext.org/spec) and is production-ready, built with clean TypeScript code and a modular design.

 ## Features 🚀

-- `.well-known/model-context` for model-level context resolution
+* `.well-known/model-context` for structured model-level context resolution
-- `.well-known/v1.json` for public schema definitions using JSON-LD, to define your @context vocab.
+* `.well-known/v1.json` to define a public semantic schema using JSON-LD – this is your `@context` document, allowing linked data vocab reuse
-- Service discovery endpoint at `/v1/discovery`
+* Service discovery endpoint at `/v1/discovery`
-- `/v1/content` endpoint to list data science and ML resources
+* `/v1/content` endpoint to list available ML resources and data science artefacts
-- Clean Fastify setup, with plugin structure and async loading
+* Clean Fastify setup using plugin architecture and async route loading
-- Environment variable support via `.env` (including MCP versioning)
+* `.env` support for flexible configuration, including versioning and metadata

 ## Get Started

-1. `npm install` to install all the dependencies.
+1. `npm install` to install all dependencies.
-2. `npm run dev` to launch the server with auto-reload (via `nodemon`).
+2. `npm run dev` to start the server in development mode with auto-reload (`ts-node-dev`).
-3. Copy `.env.dist` to `.env` and configure the variables for your environment.
+3. Copy `.env.dist` to `.env` and configure the variables to fit your environment.

 ### Other Commands

-- `npm run start` - start the server in standard mode (without auto-reload).
+* `npm run start` – start the compiled server in normal mode (no hot reload)
-- `npm run prod` - optimised production run.
-This compiles the TS files then runs the server.
+* `npm run prod` – full production build and run (builds and launches)
-- `npm run build` - compile the TypeScript source code into JavaScript.
+* `npm run build` – compile TypeScript source code into `dist/` JavaScript

 ### Utility

-- `npm run prettier:check` – check formatting issues using Prettier.
+* `npm run prettier:check` – check formatting issues using Prettier
-- `npm run prettier:fix` – fix formatting issues automatically.
+* `npm run prettier:fix` – auto-format source files

 ## Environment Variables

-The `.env` file supports the following:
+The `.env` file supports the following values:

 ```env
 PORT=3000